polyfy/polylith/readme.md

   1. stable since: dec73ec | stable-lisa

-     This shows the first commit or the most recent commit marked as stable, including the tag name.
+     Shows the most recent commit marked as stable, or the previous build if since:previous-build was given, or the first commit in the repository if no tag was found, followed by the tag (if found).
 More information can be found in the 'diff' command help.

   2. environments: 2   interfaces: 3
      bases:        1   components: 4

      Shows how many environments, bases, components and interfaces there are in the workspace.

   3. active profiles: default

      Shows the names of active profiles.
 The profile paths are merged into the development environment.
 A profiles is an aliase in ./deps.edn that starts with a +.
 If no profile is selected, the default profile is automatically selected.

-     Profiles are activated by passing them in by name (prefixed with '+'), e.g.: poly info +admin
+     Profiles are activated by passing them in by name (prefixed with '+'), e.g.: poly info +admin +onemore

+     To deactivate all the profiles, and stop 'default' from being merged into the development environment, type:
+       poly info +

   4. environment   alias  source   default  admin
      ---------------------------   --------------
      command-line  cl      ---       --      --
      development   dev     x--       --      --

     This table lists all environments.
 The 'environment' column shows the name of the environments, which are the directory names under the 'environments' directory, except for 'development' that stores its code under the 'development' directory.

     The 'deps.edn' config files are stored under each environment, except for the development enviroment that stores it at the workspace root.

     Aliases are configured in :env->alias in ./deps.edn.

-    The 'source' column has three x/- flags with different meaning: x--  The environment has a 'src' directory, e.g. 'environments/command-line/src'.
+    The 'source' column has three x/- flags with different meaning: x--  The environment has a 'src' directory, e.g.
+           'environments/command-line/src'.
-      -x-  The environment has a 'test' directory, e.g. 'environments/command-line/test'.
+      -x-  The environment has a 'test' directory, e.g.
+           'environments/command-line/test'.
       --x  The environment tests (its own) are marked for execution.

-    To show the 'resources' directory, also pass in :r or :resources, e.g. 'poly info :r': x---  The environment has a 'src' directory, e.g. 'environments/command-line/src'.
+    To show the 'resources' directory, also pass in :r or :resources, e.g.
+    'poly info :r':
+      x---  The environment has a 'src' directory, e.g.
+            'environments/command-line/src'.
-      -x--  The environment has a 'resources' directory, e.g. 'environments/command-line/resources'.
+      -x--  The environment has a 'resources' directory, e.g.
+            'environments/command-line/resources'.
-      --x-  The environment has a 'test' directory, e.g. 'environments/command-line/test'.
+      --x-  The environment has a 'test' directory, e.g.
+            'environments/command-line/test'.
       ---x  The environment tests (its own) are marked for execution.

-    The last two columns, default admin, are the profiles: x-  The profile contains a path to the 'src' directory, e.g. 'environments/command-line/src'.
+    The last two columns, default admin, are the profiles: x-  The profile contains a path to the 'src' directory, e.g.
+          'environments/command-line/src'.
-      -x  The profile contains a path to the 'test' directory, e.g. 'environments/command-line/test'.
+      -x  The profile contains a path to the 'test' directory, e.g.
+          'environments/command-line/test'.

-    If also passing in :r or :resources, e.g. 'poly info +r': x--  The profile contains a path to the 'src' directory, e.g. 'environments/command-line/src'.
+    If also passing in :r or :resources, e.g. 'poly info +r': x--  The profile contains a path to the 'src' directory, e.g.
+           'environments/command-line/src'.
-      -x-  The profile contains a path to the 'resources' directory, e.g. 'environments/command-line/resources'.
+      -x-  The profile contains a path to the 'resources' directory, e.g.
+           'environments/command-line/resources'.
-      --x  The profile contains a path to the 'test' directory, e.g. 'environments/command-line/test'.
+      --x  The profile contains a path to the 'test' directory, e.g.
+           'environments/command-line/test'.

   5. interface  brick    cl    dev  admin
      -----------------   ---   ----------